Melting Pot 2.0: Substrates and Scenarios

 \subsubsection{Territory: Inside Out\footnote{For a video of \textit{Territory: Inside Out}, see \url{https://youtu.be/LdbIjnHaisU}}}

-Five individuals can claim resource walls for reward by painting them in their own color.
+Five players can claim resource walls for reward by painting them in their own color.
 The players all spawn on the outside of a randomly generated maze of resource walls which differs from episode to episode.
+They must move from their starting locations inward toward the center of the map to claim territory.
+In so doing they will quickly encounter their coplayers who will be doing the same thing from their own starting locations.
+In order to get high scores, agents must be able to rapidly negotiate tacit agreements with one another concerning the borders between their respective territories.
+Since the spatial arrangement of the resource walls differs from episode to episode, so too does the negotiation problem to be solved.

 {\textbf{ {Scenarios}}}

 \begin{SC} \item \emph{Focals are resident and visited by an aggressor.} This is a resident mode scenario where four focal players are visited by one very aggressive background player.
 The background bot was trained using the ACB algorithm and did not use any special pseudorewards.
 It became aggressive because it was co-trained alongside others who had an extra pseudoreward for zapping.
 This training scheme for the background population was selected so the bots would learn to fight aggressively but still maintain focus on the substrate's true reward structure.
 The result was a background bot who frequently invades the territory of its neighbors and claims their resources.
 In this scenario the focal population, who are resident, should defend themselves against invasion, or potentially flee to unoccupied areas elsewhere on the map if attacked.